Skip to main content

 Abstract

-This collection contains awards, business records, photographs, and scrapbooks related to the outdoor advertising firm John Donnelly & Sons.
+Collection contains awards, business records, family papers, photographs, and scrapbooks related to the Massachusetts based outdoor advertising firm John Donnelly & Sons.
 Scrapbooks compose the largest series and consist mainly of newspaper clippings regarding both the company’s activities and advertising in general.
-Materials date from 1884 to 1978.
+Materials date from 1884 to 1998.

 Arrangement

-This collection is arranged in four series: I. Awards; II.
-Business records; III.
-Photographs; IV.
-Scrapbooks.
-Within each series, materials are arranged chronologically and then alphabetically.
+This collection is arranged in five series: I. Awards; II.
+Business and publicity records; III.
+Donnelly family papers; IV.
+Photographs, prints, and drawings; and V. Scrapbooks.
+Within each series materials are arranged chronologically.

 Provenance